anishk123/ecs_s3_scraper/step2/README.md

 });
 ```

-#### div with ID zero_click_wrapper doesn't contain div with class c-info__title anymore
+#### This is because our code expects div with ID zero_click_wrapper to contain div with class c-info__title

+> But, this is not the case anymore.
-> So, waiting for it unfortunately doesn't work, and
-> we don't need to click on it anyways, we just want to get the HTML.
+> So, waiting for it unfortunately doesn't work, and we don't need to click on it, we just want to get the HTML.
 > There is a div with class content-wrap, let us use that

 ```
 .wait('.content-wrap')
 ```

+#### Alright, great success!
+We have the HTML output.